immutant/lein-immutant/README.md

   test run will be located in `<project-root>/target/isolated-immutant/standalone/log/`.

+  If your tests are using clojure.test, you can specify an alternate output format with --format (or -f), and/or output the results to a file with --output-file (or -o).
+Options for --format are "tap" or "junit".

   This is a very simple way to automate your integration testing on a [CI](http://en.wikipedia.org/wiki/Continuous_integration) host.